department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-desingers-doc-sprint.md

 ---
 layout: default
-title: For designers (draft)
+title: For designers doc sprint
 draft: true
 anchors:
   - anchor: Design resources
   - anchor: How to work with the VA.gov Design System
-slug: designers
 ---

 # Documentation for designers